 Hilary Perry (GSL RA 2015)

 Hilary completed her Honours degree in Political Science, graduating from StFX in 2015.
 Her thesis analyzed multicultural policies in Canada.
 She went on to study law at the University of New Brunswick.
+Hilary is now clerking at the Federal Court of Canada in Ottawa.
 On the Gulf of St. Lawrence project, Hilary worked on the offshore petroleum case study with a particular focus on environmental assessments.

 Isaac Turner (GSL RA 2015 & 2016)